h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/distribution.rst

  - A Laplacian loss function (absolute L1-loss function) can predict the median percentile.
  - A Quantile regression loss function can predict a specified percentile.
  - A Huber loss function, a combination of squared error and absolute error, is more robust to outliers than L2 squared-loss function.

+When ``quasibinomial`` is specified, the response must be numeric and binary.
+The response must also have a low value of 0 (negative class).
+Note that this option is available in GBM only.

 When ``tweedie`` is specified, users must also specify a ``tweedie_power`` value.
 Users can tune over this option with values > 1.0 and < 2.0.
 More information is available `here <https://en.wikipedia.org/wiki/Tweedie_distribution>`__.